Swanndolia/react-datatable/README.md

 License

 This component is released under the MIT License.
-See LICENSE file for details.This component is open-source and free to use under the MIT license.
-See the LICENSE file for more information.This project is licensed under the MIT License.
-See the LICENSE file for details.This project is licensed under the MIT License.
-See the LICENSE file for details.
+See LICENSE file for details.